 Can I dine at a hotel other than the one I’m staying at?

 Yes.
 You are welcome to make dining reservations at any table service resort at any Disney World hotel, regardless of where you’re staying.
-Please be aware that during the pandemic, you may be subject to health screening protocols such as a temperature check.

 How far in advance can I make reservations?

 Disney tinkers with the reservation window from time to time.
 Currently (during spring 2023) Disney is allowing guests to make dining reservations up to 60 days in advance.
 Prior to the pandemic, the reservation window was 180 days in advance.

 If you’re making reservations online, the next day’s reservations become available on the WDW website between 5:45 and 6:00 a.m.
 Eastern Time.
 If you’re calling, the phone lines open at 7:00 a.m., Eastern.

 Are there kids meals available at table service restaurants?

 Yes, with the one exception of Victoria & Albert’s in the Grand Floridian, there are are children’s menus at all the Disney World table service restaurants.
 All guests must be at least age 10 and up to dine at Victoria & Albert’s.